 - 1. Two-Team Tie.
 The following procedure will be used in the following order until the tie is broken: - A. Won-lost results of head-to-head competition between the two tied teams. - B. If two-teams are divisional opponents: - (1) Won-lost percentage within their division (over the 15-game SEC division schedule). - (2) Won-lost percentage of the two teams versus the No. 1 team in their division (and proceeding through the No. 7 team, if necessary). - C. If two teams are not divisional opponents: - (1) Won-lost record of the two teams versus the No. 1 seed using common opponents only (and proceeding through the No. 12 seed, if necessary). - (2) Coin flip by the Commissioner. - 2.
 Three-Team Tie (or more).
 The following procedure will be used in the following order until the tie is broken: (Note: If the three tied teams have three different records against each other, they shall be seeded in best-percentage order.)
-Otherwise, once the tie has been reduced to two teams, the two-team tiebreaker procedure will be used. - A. If all three teams are common opponents: Total won-lost percentage of games played among the tied teams. - B. Won-lost percentage of the tied teams versus the No. 1 seed and proceeding through the No. 12 seed, if necessary, using common opponents only. - C. If three or more teams still are tied, the Commissioner will conduct a draw.
+Otherwise, once the tie has been reduced to two teams, the two-team tiebreaker procedure will be used. - A. If all three teams are common opponents: Total won-lost percentage of games played among the tied - B. Won-lost percentage of the tied teams versus the No. 1 seed and proceeding through the No. 12 seed, if necessary, using common opponents only. - C. If three or more teams still are tied, the Commissioner will conduct a draw.

 Squad Size.
-Only 30 student-athletes will be allowed to participate but 35 eligible student-athletes will be permitted to receive expenses to attend the SEC Championship.
-Non-participating student-athletes will not be permitted to access the competition area immediately prior to and during any of their team's Championship contests.
-[Revised:
+Only 30 student-athletes will be allowed to participate but 35 travel-eligible student-athletes will be permitted to receive expenses to attend the SEC Championship event.
+Non-participating student-athletes will not be permitted to access the competition area immediately prior to and during any of their team's Championship contests and will not be eligible for Championship participation awards.
+[Revised: 12/12/17, 7/10/20]